Aliyodaboy/Book-Notes/Muqaddima_Ibn_Salah.md

    1. Ibn Hajar & others: Ibn Salah is saying we can no longer independently grade hadith
    2. Sh Awaamah & Sh Hamza Malibari: Ibn Salah refers explicitly to the Ajzaa.
 Ajzaa are these later private collections of hadiths that people would have of their sanads and sometimes those sanads would even go through the major hadith books.
 Therefore, if these private collections contain a unique sanad you cannot grade that because in the later generations, people stopped checking rigorously for the conditions of narrators.
 These ajzaa are also not held up to the high standards that the hadith books were held up to re precision etc. This interpretation is supported by the fact Ibn Salah himself graded ahadith.
    3. Imam Suyuti: We can't grade hadiths as Sahih li Nafisihi because we can no longer find the hidden defects in the chain because we are too far from the time and have no vouching from previous scholars.
 However, if we can find some corroboration, we can grade it Sahih li Ghayrihi.
    4. Sheikh Hatim Al-Awni: We can do everything except naful 3illah so we can authenticate the isnad but not the hadith. e.g. we can say this chain is sahih but not this hadith is sahih.
-(Ml Zeeshan: this is similar to Imam Suyuti, but the terms used differ.)
+(Ml Zeeshan: this is quite similar to Imam Suyuti, but the terms used differ.)
 Ml Zeeshan: 2 & 4 are the most convincing but the conclusion

+3rd important point is to answer the objection re isn't the Muwatta of Imam Malik the first sahih collection with the claim of being sahih.
+ - It's not established that Imam Malik said that his muwatta was a collection of Sahih but Imam Muslim and Bukhari very clearly call their works a Jami3 of Sahih
+ - There are ahadith in the Muwatta that are Balaghaat (Balagani Narrations)
+ - Imam Shafi passed away before Bukhari did his Sahih so his statement doesn't apply
+ - Also Imam Shafi's statement is regarding "most correct" does not equate to everything being authentic

+There was an opinion put forward by some scholars that Sahih Muslim was more Sahih than Sahih Bukhari so he answers this objection by you are wrong and the qawl can be interpreted as saying "Imam Muslim does not bring hadiths without chains after his introduction like Imam Bukhari" so it's more preferred because its more straightforward to use.